jacob-leider/jl-abstract-algebra/README.md

 # jl-abstract-algebra
+Intended as a personal repository for computational algebra and number theory.
+Recommended uses are limited to recreation and research.

 ## poly
 Polynomial rings, finite fields, etc.

 ## crypto
-encryption/decryption, pseudo-random number generators, etc.
+Encryption/decryption, pseudo-random number generators, etc.